KaiPonel/UMDRacingSIM/Admin.md

 Use **your GitHub** account name as ```{github_username}``` and **your generated access token** as ```{github_private_access_token}```.
 You can now close the file.

-*Note: You will need root permission or have an fakeroot mapping set on your system to run the buildfile.
-[Setting up the simulation accordingly](https://github.com/KaiPonel/UMDRacingSIM/blob/main/Admin.md#setting-up-the-host-system) and learn more about the fakeroot in the [Apptainer documentation](https://apptainer.org/docs/user/1.0/fakeroot.html)
+*Note: You will need to have an fakeroot mapping set (or be root) on your system to run the buildfile.
+Refer to [setting up the simulation accordingly](https://github.com/KaiPonel/UMDRacingSIM/blob/main/Admin.md#setting-up-the-host-system) and learn more about the fakeroot in the [Apptainer documentation](https://apptainer.org/docs/user/1.0/fakeroot.html)*

 Once you have downloaded the buildfile navigate to it and run
 ```apptainer build --fakeroot <Container_Dir_Name> Buildfile.def``` or alternativly